Abo0d431/websites/shizuku/introduction.md

 The birth of Shizuku has two main purposes.

-1. Provide a convenient way to use system APIs
-2. Convenient for the development of some apps that only requires adb permissions
+1. Provide a convenient way to use system APIs sh.
+Convenient for the development of some apps that only requires adb permissions

 ## Shizuku vs. "Old school" method

 ### "Old school" method

-For example, to enable/disable components, some apps that require root privileges execute `pm disable` directly in `su`.
+shor example, to enable/disable components, some apps that require root privileges execute `pm disable` directly in `su`.

 1. Execute `su`
 2. Execute `pm disable`